Real impact, built with science and trust.

 High-Resolution Drone Survey for Restoration Planning in the Philippines

-Wovoka conducted a multi-site drone survey using high-resolution multispectral imaging.
+Wovoka Advisory conducted a multi-site drone survey using high-resolution multispectral imaging.
 We processed the data to produce:

 • Vegetation health indices (e.g., NDVI)